-Latest News Stories and Updates (Newest at the top):
+News Stories and Updates (Latest at the top):

 -HMS Host Charlotte shared their stories on Facebook and called for a health insurance extension.
 “NO one should be without access to health care during these difficult times.
 My whole family, including my 3 year old child is insured under me” said Leila Pires who has 15 years as a Server HMS Host CLT.
 Click to also see the videos from Heather Wilkins, Tony Davenport, Jeanette Perry, Karey Szucs and William Voltz.

 -Local 23 New Orleans joined other GNO Fair Hospitality Fund organizations for a socially distanced protest on Bourbon Street.
 We are calling on the New Orleans Convention Center Authority to release $100 million of it’s $200 million reserves to provide aid for laid off hospitality workers.
 “We did the work.
 At this time when we are struggling, we deserve relief.” – Trinice Dyer, Server, Hilton Riverside, New Orleans 23

 -This week Atlanta 23 released a petition signed by hundreds of ATL airport workers and another video highlighting the urgent situation with our healthcare.
 We have also left dozens of voicemails that were played at last two city council meetings.
 Tiffany Ester from Airport Retail Management ATL also told her story to the newspaper “Now when she cooks, she tells her kids: ‘Don’t waste anything, because we don’t know what tomorrow is going to bring.’”
 As pandemic lingers, fears grow that more families forced to go hungry

 -Local 23 stood with our allies calling for #CancelRent in Colorado Piden al gobernador cancelar rentas e hipotecas a afectados por COVID-19 en Colorado